 There are lovely character features with sash windows, stripped oak floors and fireplaces making this a fantastic opportunity for a variety of buyers.

-The versatile accommodation comprises a wonderful kitchen/breakfast room which has been recently refitted with a rear aspect, bay fronted living room with fireplace, there are two bedrooms (one of which could be utilised as dining room) a family bathroom and a separate w.c. on this floor.
+The versatile accommodation has a bright and airy feeling that comprises a wonderful kitchen/breakfast room which has been recently refitted with a rear aspect, bay fronted living room with fireplace, there are two bedrooms (one of which could be utilised as dining room) a family bathroom and a separate w.c. on this floor.
 Stairs then lead to the second floor with two further double bedrooms (one with fitted storage).

 Outside there is a generous garden with flower and shrub borders.
 An outhouse/ store and a single garage.
 EPC-E